CoffeeFest: Program

-affects the health, and everything else they ever wanted to know about this beverage.
-For the youngest there were a lot of fun in the children's corner plus the program on recycling awareness.
+In addition to sampling a variety of coffees and teas, visitors attended entertainment programs, musical performances, and competitions.
+Baristas demonstrated coffee-making techniques, including espresso preparation and latte art, and provided information on selecting coffee machines.
+Visitors could also learn about coffee cultivation, consumption practices in different parts of the world and the beverage's effects on health, ] Activities for children included a dedicated children's area and a program promoting awareness of recycling.

 Media coverage

 Media coverage of CoffeeFest 2014 contains more than 150 media items in the print, radio, TV and electronic media.
 Media showed a lot of interest for the first regional coffee Festival and reported on the event in all its phases.